nuzcraft/rot.js-tutorial/README.md

 ### 2020.01.23
 Today I'm going to start on part 10b - Inventory and Item Management.
 Now that we've added items to the game, it's time for the player to be able to pick them up!

+Hoo boy, this was tough to get finished.
+There was a lot to unpack here, and there wasn't any great chances to test any of it before the code was finished.
+I'm happy with the result though, it's a simple screen that can server a bunch of purposes and seems like it will be easy to implement for more things later.

 ### 2020.01.22
 Well, progress didn't happen on the 20th, but I came back today and got part 10a finished.
 Once again, I had issues with some minor typos, but it's cool seeing how easy it is to add both entities and items to the game now the part 10a is finished.
 Ah, I almost forgot, during this section, I implemented git source control for the project.